toddaustin07/edgebridge/docker/README.md

 #### Building the Docker Image (optional)

+**FIRST COPY THE edgebridge.py and requirements.txt files into the ./docker directory as docker build cannot see parent folders**

 To build the docker image, update the `edgebridge.cfg` file first, replacing the "" with your Smartthings Bearer Token obtained from the instructions in the EdgeBridge root documentation.

 Building the image is not required with the provided example docker-config file, which already contains a build command